Ahmedwagdymohy/Embedded_Linux_Guide/3-Yocto_module/README.md

-# Adding nano to our Image:
+# Adding nano to our Image using autotools:

 before going into creating the recipe for the program, check if this program is exist inside other layers , to search use the following command :
 ```bash
 bitbake-layers show-recipes <packagename>